 You can stay in Ballycastle for visiting Rathlin Island.
-Check into the Carnately Lodge B&B. See latest prices and availability for this B&B here.
+Check into the Carnately Lodge B&B. See the latest prices and availability for this B&B here.

 If you are wondering what to do in County Antrim, then a visit to Northern Ireland’s most impressive medieval fortress is a must.
 Located just 11 miles from Belfast in the town of the same name, this impressive castle stands overlooking the harbour.
-Originating in the 12th century and built by John de Courcy after his 1177 invasion of Ulster, Carrickfergus Castle is one of the finest and best preserved Norman castles in Ireland.
+Originating in the 12th century and built by John de Courcy after his 1177 invasion of Ulster, Carrickfergus Castle is one of the finest and best-preserved Norman castles in Ireland.

-The walls of the outer ward date back to the 13th century while visitors can also see the 17th century red-brick gun ports.
+The walls of the outer ward date back to the 13th century while visitors can also see the 17th-century red-brick gun ports.
 The castle keep houses a museum and there are life-sized figures dotted around the castle illustrating the castle’s history.

 Carrickfergus Castle is a National Monument and is one of the best places in Antrim to visit if you love history.

 Visit Carrickfergus Castle and three other castles, as well as the Glens of Antrim, Giant’s Causeway and Carrick-a-Rede rope bridge in one day trip from Belfast.
-Click here for more information, latest prices and availability.
+Click here for more information, the latest prices and availability.

-If you are looking to stay in Carrickfergus, then check out Walter’s Place B&B. Find latest prices and availability here.
+If you are looking to stay in Carrickfergus, then check out Walter’s Place B&B. Find the latest prices and availability here.